Roots uses salads as an “appetizer” to

 - Giving them a view beyond their neighborhood that they might not otherwise gain.

-- Exposing them to food- and business-related careers, such as food science, culinary arts, product development, communications, entrepreneurism and public relations.
+- Introducing them to careers, such as food science, culinary arts, product development, communications, entrepreneurism and public relations.

-- Connecting them with mentors and new networks of people who can help them apply and nurture their talents, so they can follow their passions and leverage their Roots’ experiences.
+- Connecting them with mentors and career ambassadors who can help them apply and nurture their talents, so they can build influential networks, follow their passions and leverage their Roots’ opportunities and experiences.